The COVID-19 Autumn booster programme has now ended.

 Vaccination and COVID Status Certificates

-If you are aged 16 or above, you can login using Yoti or JerseyMe to view and display all your vaccine doses on a smartphone or desktop computer.
+If you are aged 16 or above, you can login using Yoti or JerseyMe to view and display your first 5 vaccine doses on a smartphone or desktop computer.
 You can email a PDF version of your digital COVID Status Certificate.

 Login using Yoti or JerseyMe to get your digital certificate

-If you are aged under 16 years, or if you're not able to get a digital ID, you need to call the Coronavirus helpline to get a PDF version of your certificate emailed to you.
+If you are aged under 16 years, or if you're not able to get a digital ID, email VHE@gov.je get a PDF version of your certificate emailed to you.

 COVID vaccination certificates